 Daiwa has been in business since 1958 and many beginner and novice anglers recognize the brand for its devotion to producing great quality products for anglers on a budget.
 In most cases, the durability of Daiwa spinning reels is often second-to-none when compared to other products within the same price range.
 From my experience, the Daiwa QC750 Spinning Reel is no different.

 Despite being categorized as an ultralight reel, this product is made out of mostly lightweight graphite and some aluminum parts.
 It’s a bit heavier than some of the ultralight reels I’ve purchased within the same price range, but it’s evident that Daiwa went to great lengths to make this a very tough, durable product.

 Daiwa first released this reel in 2021 and it quickly became a hit within the fishing industry among freshwater anglers.
-In most cases, you should be able to purchase this reel for under $30, which makes it one that most avid fishermen would consider to be among the ‘budget-friendly’ options.
+Most avid fishermen would consider to be among the ‘budget-friendly’ options.

 In the following sections, we’ll cover some of the main features of the Daiwa QC750 Ultralight Spinning Reel and I’ll also discuss the results of many hours of field testing, as well as my own person opinion of the Daiwa QC750 Ultralight Spinning Reel as an expert angler.